Disappearance of Aimee Semple McPherson: Carmel-by-the-Sea

 The most important witness, who says he is an engineer by profession, was compelled to admit on the stand that the woman he saw at Carmel he first took to be one that he knew, and later he revised his opinion when he read the newspaper stories of the disappearance of Mrs. McPherson, and after seeing her once on the street there, he came to Los Angeles 75 days later, and declare he identifies her.

 A lawyer later noted the Carmel-by-the-Sea witnesses were being called to identify a woman they saw two months earlier when nothing of an unusual nature took place at the time which would help fix her image in their memory.
 Testimony concerning "Miss X", the unknown woman seen with Ormiston, varied widely.
 She was 40 or more, or a girl of not over 25; she had dark eyes, dark hair, and olive complexion or fair skin or blond.

-Ormiston admitted to having rented the cottage but claimed that the woman who had been there with him – known in the press as "Mrs. X" – was not McPherson but another woman with whom he was having an extramarital affair.
+Ormiston admitted to having rented the cottage but claimed that the woman who had been there with him– known in the press as "Mrs. X"– was not McPherson but another woman with whom he was having an extramarital affair.

 Six religious books found in the Carmel-by-the-Sea cottage turned out to belong to the landlord's wife.
-McPherson's fingerprints could not be found on two spice cans or elsewhere in the cottage.

 The grand jury reconvened on August 3 and took further testimony along with documents from hotels, all said by various newspapers to be in McPherson's handwriting using assumed names.
 However, the collected paperwork could not link Ormiston to McPherson.
 Upon further investigation, amidst all the persons and their aliases listed in the case, the only individual showing no reluctance in signing her own name to any hotel register, reporters found, was McPherson.

 The Carmel cottage was further checked for fingerprints, but none belonging to McPherson were recovered.
 Two grocery slips found in the yard of the cottage were studied by a police handwriting expert and determined to be McPherson's penmanship.
 While the original slips later mysteriously disappeared from the courtroom, photostat copies were available.
 The defense had a handwriting expert of their own and claimed to have a photograph of the well publicized slips which differed from the police photostat.
 They contended the reproduction "had been maliciously tampered with" to resemble McPherson's handwriting.
 The slips' suspicious origin was also questioned.
-The original slips would have been in the yard for two months, surviving dew, fog, and lawn maintenance before their discovery by deputy DA Ryan.
-Frustrated with his own witnesses and evidence, at the close of one of the day's sessions, prosecutor Keyes disgustedly threw a stool top after the departing courtroom crowd.
+The original slips would have been in the yard for two months, surviving dew, fog, and lawn maintenance before their discovery.